tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Results plot from binary classification](Images/neuron_results_plot.png)

-* Using this simple one-neuron neural network, it can be seen that loss function decreases as expected, and the accuracy is drastically improved to 1.0 by the fourth epoch.
+* Using this simple one-neuron neural network, it can be seen that loss function decreases as expected, and the accuracy is drastically improved to `1.0` in the first epochs.

 * The model is evaluated using the `evaluate` method and the testing data.